 Thousand Island Dressing

 Yes!
 Thousand Island dressing was created here, we just can’t agree on how.
-And we’re just gonna ignore the impostor by a certain fast-food chain.
+And we’re just going to ignore the impostor by a certain fast-food chain.

 There are two prevailing origin tales of the famous dressing and both include George Boldt, who built one of the 1000 Islands’ most famous sites: Boldt Castle.